meet the staff

 and nationally, as well.
 Several dancers under her direction have gone on to become officers of their high school dance and drill teams, as well as the Kilgore Rangerettes.
 Several long-time students of hers were accepted to the New York City Ballet, Joffrey Ballet and American Ballet Theater summer intensive and year-round programs, as well as the Houston Metropolitan, New York City Dance Alliance and Debbie Allen Dance Academy summer intensives.

-Jamie started her dance career in eighth grade drill team, which led her to four years of drill team experience in high school with the award winning Ford High School Blue Belles in Quinlan, TX.
+Jamie started her dance career in the eighth grade by joining her award winning drill team, the Ford High School Blue Belles in Quinlan, TX.
 It was there that she built experience in choreography, event participation, and leadership, as she was named Lieutenant her junior year and Captain her senior year.

 Jamie graduated with honors from the University of Texas at Dallas with a degree in Psychology and Performing Arts.
-As a dancer at UTD, she performed in showcases on campus under the direction of Micki Saba, head of the dance department at UTD.
-Jamie also had the good fortune to study with Michelle Hanlon of Elledanceworks, and Jennifer Mabus of Robert Battle’s company in New York, Battleworks.
+As a dancer at UTD, she studied and performed under the direction of Micki Saba, head of the dance department at UTD, Michelle Hanlon of Elledanceworks, and Jennifer Mabus of Robert Battle’s company in New York, Battleworks.
 While at UTD, she participated in the American College Dance Festival Association (ACDFA) and worked with many prestigious choreographers from around the nation.

-Jamie continuously strives to grow as a choreographer and dance educator in learning new techniques and styles.
-She is proud to be Red Door’s Shining Stars Director.
+Jamie has been at Red Door since 2014, but has been teaching dance since 2006.
+She continuously strives to grow as a choreographer and dance educator in learning new techniques and styles.
+She is proud to be Red Door’s Shining Stars Director, the STAR program director, and Company Inspired's Assistant Director.
 She currently lives in Wylie with her husband, Blair, and their son, Carter.

 Marketing and Public Relations Manager & Dance Instructor